Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.1. Experimental method

-\textbf{Experimental Setup:} We use a fiber based confocal microscope with a spot size of 4 $\rm \mu m$ to optically probe the graphene-SiNx hybrid device.
-The microscope forms one arm of a Michelson interferometer while the reference arm is actively stabilized against drifts or fluctuations through a feedback loop and PI lock.
-A frequency and amplitude stabilized external cavity diode laser (ECDL) ($\rm \lambda$ = 780 nm) is used as an optical probe.
-The sample is placed inside a vacuum chamber ($10^{-2}$ $\rm mbar$) with high voltage electrical leads for gate control.
-The entire chamber assembly is mounted on a 3D scanning stage with active position locking.
-Fig. S.1 below illustrates the experimental setup.\\

-For detection, we use a balanced photo-detector with a detection bandwidth of 45 MHz.
-We position the sample by actively monitoring the generated 2-d confocal image, which helps in selecting the relative probe position and to lock the microscope there.
-The photo-current signal is analysed with spectrum analyzer and dual-lock-in-amplifier.
-Fig. 1c, 2b, 3b, 3d, 4a and 4b in the main text and S. 2, S. 11 and S. 14 in the supplement are taken with spectrum analyzer while fig. 1d-f in the main text and S. 3-6 and S. 16 in the supplement are acquired by scanning the drive frequency from a lock-in-amplifier.
+\textbf{Experimental Setup:} Fig. S.1 below illustrates the experimental setup.
+Fig. 1c, 2b, 3b, 3d, 4a and 4b in the main text and S.2-4, S.12 and S.15 in the supplement are taken with spectrum analyzer while Fig. 1d-f in the main text and S.5-6 and S.7 in the supplement are acquired by scanning the drive frequency from a lock-in-amplifier.\\